 Need information about the best plants to use in your yard?
 Check out this informative document, Landscaping for Biodiversity with Ohio Native Plants: A Species Guide for Plantings, created by staff of Cleveland Metroparks.

-The Native Plant Nurseries Map provides information on nurseries that sell native plants to our region.
+The Native Plant Nurseries Map will help users locate and select an appropriate native plant nursery for any planting project.
 Please contact Constance Hausman if you are a native plant nursery that would like to be added to the map.
 LEAP provides this information solely as a resource and not as an endorsement of any nursery.

 Its large, fragrant blooms attract pollinators, while the fruit is sought after by wildlife.